 While Shūeisha uses yellow and Kōdansha blue for their furigana books, Kadokawa’s Tsubasa series all have a green frame around their book covers.

-Junior Bunko by Shōgakukan is the publisher of disney and universal novelisations.
+Junior Bunko by Shōgakukan is the publisher of most Disney and Universal novelisations.
 If you love their movies and would like to experience the story again through a Japanese novel, they’ll probably have just the right one for you, like Encanto, Frozen, Aladdin or Mulan.

 They also publish some novelisations of older anime series such as Detective Conan and Doraemon.
 If you are already familiar with the story-telling and characters of these series, they are a good way to practise what you may have picked up from watching the anime.